Best known for:

 Veronica is Chair of Management Studies at the University of Bath, and has been named as one of the top 20 most influential HR thinkers currently.

 Veronica specialises in working with large, mature organisations in collaborative research partnerships.
-A consistent theme of these collaborations is exploration of the challenges of corporate renewal and people transformation.
-Her most recent work has focused on the Repair of Trust following the financial crisis, culminating in a report for the CIPD “Where has all the trust gone?”.
-This research was undertaken within 14 organisations, including the John Lewis Partnership, GKN, Norton Rose, HMRC and a banking group.
-Before that Veronica was funded by SHRM in the USA to conduct a study comparing Employee Engagement and Performance Management in the UK, India and China and The Netherlands.
-Veronica has just commenced a new project with the CIPD, looking at Innovation and HRM.
-She is also launching the second phase of her Trust research, examining how to foster the development of trustworthy leaders.
+A consistent theme of the collaborations is exploration of the challenges of corporate renewal and people transformation.
+Her most recent work has focused on the Repair of Trust following the financial crisis, culminating in a series of reports for the CIPD, “Where has all the trust gone?”, “Cultivating Trustworthy Leaders” and “Experiencing Trustworthy Leadership”.
+In 2015 she published two CIPD reports with Professor Julia Balogun on “Landing Transformational Change”.
+This research was undertaken within 25 organisations, including the John Lewis Partnership, the NHS, GKN, Norton Rose, HMRC, BIS and a banking group.